BeMontelli/Grocerylist/README.md

   * Entities Edit titles translate + structure rework

-  * select file background from white to dark ?
-  * select async bg from white to dark ?
-  * recipe form "ingredients in" border input to remove

   * entities updated_at auto ?
   * groceryList updatedAt
     *  when toggle item